 TIM POMAVILLE

-I work as a Platform & Data Engineer, designing and operating Kubernetes-native infrastructure for data-intensive workloads.
-My stack spans GitOps with ArgoCD, secrets management with Vault, SSO with Keycloak, and a full ML/data platform including Spark, Airflow, MLflow, Trino, JupyterHub, and Metabase - all deployed on self-hosted Kubernetes and secured end-to-end.
+Over the past six years I've moved deeper into platform and data engineering, designing and operating Kubernetes-native infrastructure for data-intensive workloads.
+My stack spans GitOps with ArgoCD, secrets management with Vault, SSO with Keycloak, and a full ML/data platform - Spark, Airflow, MLflow, Trino, JupyterHub, Metabase - deployed on self-hosted Kubernetes and secured end-to-end.
+I care about the layer that lets teams move fast without breaking things: reproducible deployments, automated security scanning, experiment tracking, and self-service tooling that doesn't require a platform ticket to use.

 My proficiency in each skill (drag to scroll)